This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 or Pap test, is used to screen for cervical cancer.
 It is also used to find precancerous and cancerous cells of the vulva and vagina.

 The best time to schedule the test is right after your period stops.
 Do not have a Pap smear during your monthly period.

 During a Pap smear:

 - You will lie on your back and place your feet on footrests called stirrups.
 Your healthcare provider will gently insert a device called a speculum into your vagina.
-The speculum is used to open the walls of your vagina so he can see your cervix.
+The speculum is used to open the walls of your vagina so your provider can see your cervix.

-- Your healthcare provider will gently scrape your cervix and vaginal areas for cell samples.
+- Your provider will gently take cell samples from your cervix and vagina.
 The samples are placed in a container with liquid or on a glass slide.
 They are sent to a lab and examined for abnormal cells.
-A test for Human Papillomavirus (HPV) may be done at the same time.
+A test for human papillomavirus (HPV) may be done at the same time.
 HPV is a sexually transmitted virus that can cause changes in cervical cells.